-The COVID 19 pandemic is an unwelcome visitor into our daily lives.
-For some individuals, it will cause mild symptoms and pass quickly, but for others there can be severe long term affects.
-This post attempts to address how SSA will evaluate a claim for Social Security based on COVID 19.
+The COVID pandemic is an unwelcome visitor into our daily lives.
+For some individuals, it will cause mild symptoms and pass quickly, but for others there can be severe long term effects.
+This post attempts to address how the Social Security Administration will evaluate a claim for disability based on Long COVID.

 - Step 1 – Are You Working (engaging in substantial gainful activity)?